Definitive map

 Public path orders

-A land owner or member of the public can apply to the council for a public path order to create, extinguish or divert a footpath, bridleway or restricted byway.
+A land owner or member of the public can apply to us for a public path order to create, extinguish or divert a footpath, bridleway or restricted byway.
 Any application to alter an existing public right of way must meet the strict tests within the Highways Act 1980.
 This type of application should be used where the applicant considers that the right of way is correctly shown on the definitive map.

 Alternatively, a member of the public, developer or quarry company may wish to divert or extinguish a footpath, bridleway or restricted byway if it is going to be affected by development (PDF 2.3MB) or mineral extraction.
 Any application to alter an existing public right of way for development or extraction must meet the tests within the Town and Country Planning Act 1990.